AdityaBaxla/app-dev-docs/docs/appdev-II-theory/variables.md

 variables are what stores data.
 There are multiple ways to declare variables.

-let, const, var and without any keyword
+variables can be declared by let, const, var and also without any keyword

 ```js
 let user = "John";